Wednesday, [8:46] AM

 How nice that these good Christian folks were willing to sacrifice a few weeks of their lives to leave the Ohio winter and travel to sunny exotic locations to spread the good news.

-Never mind the fact that there are THOUSANDS of people in their own backyard they could spread the good news to.
+Never mind the fact that there are thousands of people in their own backyard who need to hear the good news.

-Funny how they never lifted their fat American asses from in front of the Idiot Box, went NEXT DOOR and witnessed to their OWN NEIGHBORS.
+Funny how they never lifted their fat American booties from in front of the Idiot Box, walked next door and witnessed to their own neighbors.